/ 5 min read

 Gamification supporting the CELUS process

 Gamified elements are used in our onboarding process from a mystery box with presents to a challenge list, new team members will get to know the company and internal rules in a smooth and playful way.
 For example, every new team member has to pass a quiz about cybersecurity, which contains a small extra pinch of fun to keep the attention high.
 (Seriously, who is not in a good mood when your reward for a successful try is a cat meme?).
-Antonio Becerra is also a new team member at CELUS as senior field application engineer and is just in the middle of the onboarding.
+Antonio Becerra is senior field application engineer at CELUS.
 He found the quizzes a fun and helpful way to orientate at CELUS: “The who is who quiz is a great way to make sure I know the key people in the company and I am happy that we have a cybersecurity quiz.
 It should be a standard in every company to avoid security breaches.”

 Foreigners have it harder